Sufi-Al-Hussaini/Sufi-Al-Hussaini.github.io/_posts/2016-10-02-play-incoming-asterisk-sip-call-on-audio-device-in-python-using-pjsip.markdown

 ---
 layout: post
-title: Play incoming asterisk SIP call on audio device in python (using PJSIP)
+title: Play incoming SIP call on audio device
+description: Implemented in python using PJSIP library
 date: '2016-10-02 18:59:41'
 tags: asterisk banana-pi
 permalink: play-incoming-asterisk-sip-call-on-audio-device-in-python-using-pjsip/
 ---

+## Directing SIP call audio to audio device

+***

 Recently, I was asked to implement a sort of public announcement system for a banana pi variant running asterisk.